Julian-Bruyers/qrlan-cli/README.md

-# qrlan - Wi-Fi QR Code Generator
+# qrlan - A command line tool wifi qr-code generator

 qrlan is a command-line tool that generates printable PDF files containing a QR code for easily connecting to a Wi-Fi network.
 It can retrieve known Wi-Fi networks from your system or allow you to enter network details manually.